martinthomson/sdp-uks/draft-ietf-mmusic-sdp-uks.md

 # Attack on Identity Bindings {#id}

-The identity assertions used for WebRTC (Section 7 of {{!WEBRTC-SEC}}) and the SIP PASSPoRT using in SIP identity ({{!SIP-ID}}, {{!PASSPoRT=RFC8225}}) are bound to the certificate fingerprint of an endpoint.
+The identity assertions used for WebRTC (Section 7 of {{!WEBRTC-SEC}}) and the SIP PASSPoRT used in SIP identity ({{!SIP-ID}}, {{!PASSPoRT=RFC8225}}) are bound to the certificate fingerprint of an endpoint.
 An attacker causes an identity binding to be created that binds an identity they control to the fingerprint of a first victim.

 An attacker can thereby cause a second victim to believe that they are communicating with an attacker-controlled identity, when they are really talking